hapijs/hapi/docs/Tutorials.md

 ### Plugging into a Subset of Servers

 The _'register'_ method for a plugin is passed a _'pack'_ object.
-This object has a _'select'_ method that returns servers that match the provided criteria.
-In the following, all of the servers that support TLS will be selected and an api method will be exposed to them.
+This object has a _'select'_ method that returns a pack of servers that match the provided criteria.
+In the following, all of the servers that support TLS will be selected and a route will be added to them.

 Begin by exporting the _'register'_ function within the module.